Program Curriculum

 Accepting Applications!

 The Certificate of Canadian Income Tax Practice includes five mandatory courses with classes hosted online via Zoom once a week over six months.
 Classes will take place on Tuesday evenings from 7:00 pm to 10:00 pm (EST).
-For the next cohort, the welcome session will take place on September 10th and classes will began on September 17, 2024.
-The program will conclude on March 18, 2025.
+The upcoming program begins with a welcome session on September 10, 2024 followed by classes starting on September 17, 2024.
+The program wraps up on March 18, 2025

 Program Schedule